flofriday/TU_Wien_Addressbook/README.md

 The server will respond with status 303 (Redirect), save that url.

-#### Step 4: Get the TISS cookie
+#### Step 4: Get the final TISS cookie
 With `GET` requests follow the redirects until the server responds with 200 (OK), starting with the location we got at the end of Step 3.

-While following these redirects the server will set you cookie called `TISS_AUTH`.
+While following these redirects the server will eventually set you cookie called `TISS_AUTH`.
 This is the one you ~wanted~ needed all along.
 Now, all you have to do is make requests to the TISS API and send this cookie with them.

-You did it, you beautiful bastard. 🥳 🎉
+🥳 🎉

-### Why is the App in german ?
-Because, when I started, I didn't know that you can set a language in the API requests, so in the spirit of consistency I made the whole UI german.